 ExpertiseDesign, Construction, Structural

-Part of the Inspiring Women in STEM Programme at the University of Nottingham
+Part of the Inspiring Women in STEM Outreach Programme run by the University of Nottingham

 A day in my life

-Life at university for me is organised by a full timetable from lectures to labs and group projects, leading to a good work-life balance.
+Life at university for me was organised by a full timetable from lectures to labs and group projects to a good work-life balance.